OutSystems/docs-odc/src/eap/building-apps/ui/patterns/content/listitemcontent.md

 ---
 tags:
-summary: List Item Content is used to layout content such as icons, text, and actions inside a list in a readable way.
+summary: The List Item Content UI Pattern is used to organize critical content in a readable way.
 locale: en-us
 guid: af82326a-de20-4931-af2a-dc6ca092a60d
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A11189&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # List Item Content

 You can use the List Item Content UI Pattern to quickly organize critical content in a readable way, helping the user understand the content.
 The List Item Content pattern is often used to organize content such as icons, text, and actions inside a list in a readable way.